 An MVP is an important phase of every successful business.
 But as its definition suggests, do not invest too much effort and time to craft it.
 However, dodging the UX design stage to satisfy this statement is not an intelligent move.
-Remember to design an MVP, tailored to the users’ needs, thereby adding relevance for them, and surely you will hit the right target in no time.
+Remember to design an Minimum Viable Product, tailored to the users’ needs, thereby adding relevance for them, and surely you will hit the right target in no time.

 Making products is hard, but if you find the right business model, aim to delight your users, and get them talking, you’ll be well on your way to growing your product into something big.